I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddcdvd/ni-ntddcdvd-ioctl_aacs_send_challenge_key.md

 None.

 ### Output Buffer Length
 None.

+### Input / Output Buffer
 TBD

+### Input / Output Buffer Length
 TBD

-### Input / Output Buffer
-<text></text>

-### Input / Output Buffer Length
-<text></text>

 ### Status Block
-I/O Status block
 The <b>Information</b> field is set to the number of bytes transferred.
 The <b>Status</b> field is set to STATUS_SUCCESS or possibly STATUS_INSUFFICIENT_RESOURCES.

 ## Remarks
 The IOCTL_AACS_SEND_CHALLENGE_KEY request corresponds to the step in the Advanced Access Content System (AACS) authentication algorithm (AACS-Auth) in which the host provides the drive a point on the curve.
-For a complete description of AACS-Auth, see the <i>Advanced Access Content System, Introduction and Common Cryptographic Elements</i> specification that is published by Advanced Access Content System Licensing Administrator (AACS LA). </p>
+For a complete description of AACS-Auth, see the <i>Advanced Access Content System, Introduction and Common Cryptographic Elements</i> specification that is published by Advanced Access Content System Licensing Administrator (AACS LA).

 ## Requirements
 | &nbsp; | &nbsp; |